Will the workplace of the future have employees? How automation is transforming business

 Imagine it’s the beginning of your work day.
 You open your laptop and receive a notification.
 A shipment of new machinery is heading your way in a driverless truck.
 It was triggered to come by an algorithm that detected a piece of machinery in your factory had broken down.
 You then log online and see someone raving about the quality of your customer service on Twitter, and you smile knowing that a chatbot successfully helped this customer.
 Welcome to the future of business.

 In the not-too-distant future, the workplace will likely be more efficient and productive as fewer people are able to accomplish more work.
 According to a recent study by the World Economic Forum, robots will replace five million human jobs by 2020, and potentially even more thereafter.
 It’s estimated that existing automation technology could replace 45 percent of work currently done by people.
 As this transformation continues the question becomes: does the future workplace have any employees?

 Here are some technologies that can radically alter the workplace:

 5. An algorithm to process your data.
-Data entry is a common entry-level job with 300,000 Americans working in this field, nearly 10,000 of whom work in Illinois.
+Data entry is a common entry-level job with 300,000 Americans working in the field and nearly 10,000 work in Illinois.
 In the near future, data entry will likely be made more efficient by the use of technology.
 Reports may be automatically generated, sent to the appropriate people and even programmed to automatically trigger changes to everything from traffic light patterns to purchasing new industrial equipment.

 With all of these changes, new jobs will likely be created in fields ranging from programming to robot maintenance.
 Still, the disruptions automation could cause to the job market will be substantial and your business must be prepared for them.
 In addition to automation, other new advances are also changing how business will be done in the future.
-Learn more about how big data can benefit your business here and how advanced analytics will transform manufacturing here.
+Learn more about how advanced analytics will transform manufacturing here.